What is reverse logistics? Here’s your ultimate guide

 The reverse logistics industry operates on five core principles that define how products move backward through your supply chain.
 Each R represents a pathway for handling returned goods, giving you multiple ways to recover value from what might otherwise become pure loss.

 • Returns form the basis of return management in supply chain operations.
 Your clients send products back for various reasons — wrong size, changed minds, or genuine defects.
 This sets the tone for everything that follows in your reverse logistics process.
+Accurate reverse logistics tracking at this stage separates organized recovery from warehouse chaos.

 • Repairs focus on bringing damaged products back to a sellable condition.
 Technical teams diagnose problems and fix what's broken, turning potential losses into refurbished inventory.
 Repair processes often cost less than creating new products from scratch.
+Dedicated reverse logistics software helps route items to the right repair workflow automatically, reducing the manual triage that slows most operations down.

 • Recalls happen when you need to pull products from the market quickly.
 Safety issues or manufacturing defects trigger recalls, requiring swift action to protect customers and your brand reputation.
 Most reverse logistics services have dedicated recall protocols to handle these urgent situations.